openwrtuser/bash4hosts/README.md

 --------------------------------------------------------------------------------------
 Notes:
 ==============
-Run this script with root privileges.
+Run these scripts with root privileges.

-It will replace your existing /etc/hosts file.
+They will replace your existing /etc/hosts file.
 Back it up beforehand, if needed.

-Size of resulting hosts file is currently around 73 Mb.
+Size of resulting hosts file is currently around 23 Mb for regular variant; and around 73 Mb for aggressive variant.

-IPv6 is not supported by this hosts file; IPv4 only.
+IPv6 is not supported by these hosts file; IPv4 only.

 --------------------------------------------------------------------------------------

-The script can be scheduled to run daily with cron, at a prescribed time (e.g. 6:30am).
+The scripts can be scheduled to run daily with cron, at a prescribed time (e.g. 6:30am).

-In Debian it can be done this way:
+In Debian Linuxs it can be done this way, for regular variant (hosts.sh):

 Copy the script to /etc/cron.daily